Configure the time zone (TZ) on Linux systems

 After logging in, each user will now have this time zone as the default value.
 This is actually only the best solution is all users on the systems are actually in the same time zone.
 Otherwise, you better have users override it via their local ~/.profile (home directory).

 Found another way to set the configuration on your system?
-Let it know in the comments.
+Let it know.